ROASTED BUTTERNUT SQUASH IS a QUICK and EASY side WITH BEAUTIFUL CARAMELIZED EDGES AND NUTTY, MELT-IN-YOUR-MOUTH FLAVOR.

 Roasted Butternut Squash makes fantastic leftovers plain or it is delicious in the aforementioned recipe ideas, or add it to: Parmesan risotto.
 Greek rice, eggs, omelets, savory crepes, enchiladas, burritos, pizza, pasta, soups or salads.

 HOW DO I REHEAT COOKED BUTTERNUT SQUASH?

 You can reheat cooked Butternut Squash in the microwave at 30-second intervals but be aware that you will end up with softer Butternut Squash.

 For best results AKA crisp tender Butternut Squash, spread the cubes in an even layer on a baking sheet.
-Bake Butternut Squash at 400 degrees for approximately 4 minutes until warmed through.
+Bake Butternut Squash at 400 degrees for 5-10 minutes, until warmed through.

 WHAT CAN I SERVE WITH ROASTED BUTTERNUT SQUASH?

 Roasted Butternut Squash go with EVERYTHING!
 It pairs especially well with: